iotaledger/tips/text/0000-utxo-model/0000-utxo-model.md

 ``OutputID = Pair<Address, TransactionID>``

-All **colored balances** sent to the same address (by the same transaction) become part of the same output.
+All **colored balances** sent to the same address (by the same transaction) becomes part of the same output.

 ### Colored Balances